Data Augmentation Approaches in Natural Language Processing: A Survey: Data Augmentation Methods in NLP

 \subsubsection{Rules}

-This method requires some heuristics about natural language that ensure the maintaining of sentence semantics, as shown in Figure~\ref{Fig.paraphrasing_rules}.
+This method requires some heuristics about natural language to ensure the maintaining of sentence semantics, as shown in Figure~\ref{Fig.paraphrasing_rules}.

 On the one hand, some works rely on existing dictionaries or fixed heuristics to generate word-level and phrase-level paraphrases.
 Coulombe et al.~\cite{Coulombe2018TextDA[12]} introduce the use of regular expressions to transform the form without changing sentence semantics, such as the abbreviations and prototypes of verbs, modal verbs, and negation.
 For example, replace ``is not'' with ``isn't''.
-Similarly, Regina et al.~\cite{Regina[40]} perform replacements from expanded to abbreviated form and inversely between a group of words and the corresponding abbreviation, relying on word-pair dictionaries.
+Similarly, Regina et al.~\cite{Regina[40]} use word-pair dictionaries to perform replacements between the expanded form and the abbreviated form.

 On the other hand, some works generate sentence-level paraphrases for original sentences with some rules, e.g. dependency trees.
-Coulombe et al.~\cite{Coulombe2018TextDA[12]} first introduce a method via dependency trees.
-They use a syntactic parser to build a dependency tree for the original sentence.
-Then the paraphrases generator transforms this dependency tree to create a transformed dependency tree guided by a transformation grammar.
+Coulombe et al.~\cite{Coulombe2018TextDA[12]} use a syntactic parser to build a dependency tree for the original sentence.
+Then the dependency tree is used for syntax transformation.
 For example, replace ``Sally embraced Peter excitedly.'' with ``Peter was embraced excitedly by Sally.''.
-The transformed dependency tree is then used to generate a paraphrase as the augmented data.
 Dehouck et al.~\cite{Dehouck2020DataAV[101]} apply a similar method.
 Louvan et al.~\cite{louvan-magnini-2020-simple[43]} crop particular fragments on the dependency tree to create a smaller sentence.
 They also rotate the target fragment around the root of the dependency parse structure, without harming the original semantics.

 \tipbox{ \textbf{Rules}

 { \textbf{Advantage(s):}

 1. Easy to use.